mlcommons/ck/docs/specs/cm-cli.md

 # CM command line interface

-One of the main goals of te CM language is to provide a common, unified and human-readable CLI to access all software repositories shared in the [CM format](cm-repository.md).
+One of the main goals of the CM language is to provide a common, unified and human-readable CLI to access all software repositories shared in the [CM format](cm-repository.md).

 ## Format